 What Is Claim Settlement Ratio?

 Claim settlement ratio is the percentage of total claims approved and settled to the total claims received in one financial year.
-IRDAI provides the claim settlement ratio for each insurance company registered under them.
+Contact the insurer to request for their Claim Settlement Ratio for the year.
 Considering the claim settlement ratio of an insurance company is important to measure a company’s performance and customer satisfaction.
 The ratio helps you to gauge the reliability of a two-wheeler insurance company

 Formula for Claim Settlement Ratio: